pythonpandas303/KeyWest/README.md

 # KeyWest
 A project repository for Key West water quality and biodiversity project.
-The aim of this project is to model qater quality and biodiveristy in the Lower Keys.
+The aim of this project is to model water quality and biodiveristy in the Lower Keys.

 Data Sources